-Service Contracts (except for A/E professional services) costing \$250,000 and above may be procured using the Uniform Guidance "competitive proposal" procedure (2

-C.F.R. § 200.320(d)) when the "sealed bid" procedure is not appropriate for the particular type of service being sought.
-The procedures are as follows:

-- 1. A Request for Proposals (RFP) must be publicly advertised.
-Formal advertisement in a newspaper is not required so long as the method of advertisement will solicit proposals from an "adequate number" of qualified firms. - 2.
-Take affirmative steps to solicit price quotes from M/WBE vendors and suppliers as provided under 2 C.F.R. § 200.321. - 3.
+- D. Service Contracts (except for A/E professional services) costing \$250,000 and above may be procured using the Uniform Guidance "competitive proposal" procedure (2 C.F.R. § 200.320(d)) when the "sealed bid" procedure is not appropriate for the particular type of service being sought.
+The procedures are as follows: - 1.
+A Request for Proposals (RFP) must be publicly advertised.
+Formal advertisement in a newspaper is not required so long as the method of advertisement will solicit proposals from an "adequate number" of qualified firms - 2.
+Take affirmative steps to solicit price quotes from MWBE vendors and suppliers as provided under 2 C.F.R. § 200.321. - 3.
 Identify evaluation criteria and relative importance of each criteria (criteria weight) in the RFP. - 4.
 Consider all responses to the publicized RFP to the maximum extent practical. - 5.
 Must have a written method for conducting technical evaluations of proposals and selecting the winning firm. - 6.
 Award the contract to the responsible firm with the most advantageous proposal considering price and other factors identified in the RFP.
 Governing board approval is not required. - 7.
-Award the contract on a fixed-price or cost-reimbursement basis.

-Construction and repair contracts costing less than \$10,000 shall be procured using the Uniform Guidance "micro-purchase" procedure (2 C.F.R. § 200.320(a)) as follows:

-- 1. The contract may be awarded without soliciting pricing or bids if the price of the goods or services is fair and reasonable. - 2.
-To the extent practicable, contracts must be distributed among qualified suppliers. - F. Construction and repair contracts costing \$10,000 up to \$250,000 shall be procured using the Uniform Guidance "small purchase" procedure (2 C.F.R. § 200.320(b)) as follows: - 1.
-Obtain price or rate quotes from an "adequate number" of qualified sources (a federal grantor agency might issue guidance interpreting "adequate number," so the requesting department should review the terms and conditions of the grant award documents to confirm whether specific guidance has been issued). - 2.
-Take affirmative steps to solicit price quotes from M/WBE vendors and suppliers as required under 2 C.F.R. § 200.321. - 3.
-Cost or price analysis is not required prior to soliciting bids, although price estimates may be provided by the project designer. - 4.
-Award the contract on a fixed-price or not-to-exceed basis.
+Award the contract on a fixed-price or cost-reimbursement basis. - E. Construction and repair contracts costing less than \$30,000 shall be procured using the GCS Resolution of the "micro-purchase" procedure (200.320(a)(1)(iv)(A)) (GCS PRRT process) as follows: - 1.
+The contract may be awarded without soliciting pricing or bids if the price of the goods or services is fair and reasonable. - 2.
+To the extent practicable, contracts must be distributed among qualified suppliers. - F. Construction and repair contracts costing \$30,001 up to \$249,999.99 shall be procured using the Uniform Guidance "small purchase" procedure (2 C.F.R. § 200.320(b)) as follows: - Obtain price or rate quotes from an "adequate number" of qualified sources (a federal grantor agency might issue guidance interpreting "adequate number," so the requesting department should review the terms and conditions of the grant award documents to confirm whether specific guidance has been issued).